wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/4a-use-data-cds-exercise.md

 The current sales process for your company is manual and updates are only provided each Friday.
-To simplify this process, minimize the opportunity for mistakes, and improve visibility, you have decided you want to create a new app to track sales leads and automatically calculate the forecasted revenue.
+To simplify this process, minimize the opportunity for mistakes, and improve visibility, you've decided you want to create a new app to track sales leads and automatically calculate the forecasted revenue.
 You want Dataverse to store the list of potential customers.

 ## Use Microsoft Dataverse to store data